I just completed my first term of political office as Mayor of North Frontenac in Ontario, Canada and I am gearing up for another four years.

 The concept of contributionism is represented in a small way in our community today through the number of volunteers and volunteer projects that are undertaken to improve our community.
 They share the love of the community and share their expertise to make North Frontenac a better place for our residents and visitors.
 It is this passion from volunteers that I believe will make this project successful.

-Our current residents possess a wide and diverse set of skills that can be used to build our self-sustaining community.
+Our current residents possess a wide and diverse set of skills that can be used to build self sustaining communities.
 This concept will allow us to resurrect our community, provide products and services to our residents, generate new businesses and employment, and allow for revenue generation to build a sustainability fund.

 To date we are in the final stages of implementing a few key projects which include: